Otero County Court Records

 Are Court Records Public in Otero County?

-Court records in Otero County are generally open to the public under New Mexico’s Inspection of Public Records Act (IPRA), codified at NMSA 1978, §§ 14-2-1 through 14-2-12.
-The Act requires public officers and employees to comply with inspection requests as a routine part of their duties.
-New Mexico Court Rule 1-079 NMRA further defines what constitutes a court record — any document, paper, exhibit, transcript, or other material filed or lodged with a court, as well as registers of actions and docket entries.
+Court records in Otero County are generally open to the public under New Mexico's Inspection of Public Records Act (IPRA), codified at NMSA 1978, 14-2-1 through 14-2-12.
+The Act requires public officers and employees to respond to inspection requests as a routine part of their duties.
+New Mexico Court Rule 1-079 NMRA further defines a court record as any document, paper, exhibit, transcript, or other material filed or lodged with a court, as well as registers of actions and docket entries.

-When a records custodian receives an inspection request, the custodian must permit inspection immediately or as soon as practicable, but no later than 15 calendar days after receipt.
-If the records cannot be made available within three business days, the custodian must provide a written explanation of when the records will be ready or when the public body will respond.
+When a records custodian receives an inspection request, they must permit inspection immediately or as soon as practicable — but no later than 15 calendar days after receipt.
+If records can't be made available within three business days, the custodian must provide a written explanation of when they will be ready or when the public body will respond.

 Certain court records are restricted from public access or require redaction before release: